 Dual Degree with M.B.A. in Business Administration

-Students have the opportunity to complete a dual degree program with the M.Arch. degree in Architecture and the M.B.A. degree in Business Administration.
+Students have the opportunity to complete a dual degree program with the Master of Architecture degree and the M.B.A. degree in Business Administration.
 A separate application must be submitted for each program.
 Students can view admission requirements for each program on their respective catalog page.

-The dual degree combining a Master of Architecture (M.Arch.) with a Master of Business Administration (M.B.A.) is designed for architects or undergraduate architectural students who aspire to middle or executive management positions in architectural practices, or who are interested in starting their own business along with the preparation to enter the profession of architecture by stimulating the growth of technical knowledge and design creativity.
+The dual degree combining the M.Arch. and the M.B.A. is designed for architects or undergraduate architectural students who aspire to middle or executive management positions in architectural practices, or who are interested in starting their own business along with the preparation to enter the profession of architecture by stimulating the growth of technical knowledge and design creativity.
 It fosters the refinement of design skills acquired in undergraduate programs, also by offering a broad exposure to professional issues and knowledge.

 Dual Degree Requirements